For more information about formats, visit our ordering page.

 Joining the Debate on U.S. Policy

-Armed with historical knowledge and a sense of their own values, students deliberate the options presented and articulate coherent recommendations.
+Armed with historical knowledge and a sense of their own values, students deliberate and then develop their own coherent recommendations.
 They then apply their policy recommendations to three hypothetical crises.